 Seating: Online Reservation System

 County and state rules currently limit each room to a maximum of 25-seats, social distancing allowing.
 So this year we are introducing a new, online Single Seat Booking system.
-Beginning August 17 for our 1Ls and August 30 for all of our students, you will need to reserve a study space in order to study in Boley or Wood Hall.
+You will need to reserve a study space in order to study in Boley or Wood Hall.
 No seats available?
 There will be open seating in the LRC student lounge.
 And on nice days you cannot beat our ampitheater.
 It's like a Greek theatron, except for reading caselaw.

 Boley Reading Room: 25 seats (mix of tables and carrels)